Halliburton-Landmark/gdp/README-compiling.md

 non-constant expressions in an initializer when the `-std=c99` flag is given.
 Those same expressions are constant in Clang and even in gcc without the `-std=c99` flag.
-As a result of this problem, we don't use the `-std=c99` flag by default, but this means that not all features of C99 are available.
+As a result of this problem, we do not use the `-std=c99` flag by default, but this means that not all features of C99 are available.
 If you want full C99, use `STD=-std=c99` on the make command line.